sg893052/sonic-buildimage/system/penetration-test-fixes.md

 - The sudo entry has been modified to specifically allow cat of only syslog and syslog.1

 ## 2.2 Local state/config Redis database accessible without authentication
 - The local Redis database acts as a centralized location for storing device state and configuration.
-The Redis server runs inside the database container, and the user is required to execute redis-cli inside the database container
+The Redis server runs inside the database container, and the user is required to execute redis-cli inside the database container to access the Redis database, which requires admin privilege.
+However, the Redis database also listens locally on TCP6379 without authentication, allowing any user to read/write to the Redis database.

 ##### Vulnerability check
 - The Redis server listens on TCP6379 on localhost.
 The standard redis-cli client binary is uploaded to host OS for accessing Redis database via TCP6379 without authentication.